 That's not a discipline problem.
 That's a thinking problem.
 You don't need another feature tutorial.
 You need a process for turning a recurring job into a working agent.

 One agent built right takes a recurring job off your plate forever.
-The process I'm teaching you in this workshop builds the next one in an afternoon.
+The process in this recording builds the next one in an afternoon.

-If you show up live, follow the build along with me, and leave the 60 minutes without a working Claude Code agent solving a real task in your business, email me.
-I'll refund your dollar and send you another one for the inconvenience.
+Watch the recording, follow the build along with me, and if you don't finish with a working Claude Code agent solving a real task in your business, email me.
+I'll refund the $27 and you keep the materials.

-I can't guarantee what happens after the workshop.
+I can't guarantee what happens after you build it.
 That part is on you.
-But I can guarantee what happens inside the 60 minutes, because I'll be the one building it with you.
+But I can guarantee the build itself, because I'm the one walking you through it on screen.

 Open it again in three months when the same fifteen recurring jobs are still on your plate, in your head, and on your Tuesday afternoon.